MMTF Instrument Scientist's Guide

 5. Parallelize the etalon at the new value of Zcoarse. [procedure]

-6. Take a reference ring and sausage cube in each filter the observer will use.
+6. Take a reference ring and data sausage in each filter the observer will use.
 Be sure to first optimize the parallelism in each filter. [procedure]

 Cam GUI